633 Squadron: Soundtrack

+The musical score of 633 Squadron was written by the British composer Ron Goodwin who later recalled:

+633 Squadron wasn’t a very good picture.
+Eventually, in sheer desperation, I took the title as the basis for the music.
+I’d been writing things and throwing them away for a couple of weeks without getting the main theme and then I thought 633, what about a rhythm of six beats, three beats, so I did that and that really started the whole thing.
+Once I had decided that that gave the right sort of effect, the actual piece of the composition cane easily.

-The musical score of 633 Squadron was written by the British composer Ron Goodwin and became very popular and well known to the public after the film's initial release.
+The score became very popular and well known to the public after the film's initial release.
 The theme was adapted for the computer games 1942 and Into the Eagle's Nest.
 It was used for TV advertisements for an insurance company during the early 2000s.
 It has also become a standard part of the repertoire of the RAF bands, most recently included in an album marking the 100th Anniversary of the RAF.
 The RCAF Band also played the theme for their 75th anniversary.
 Cozy Powell did a version of the theme on his album Octopuss in 1983.

 Home media

 633 Squadron was released on Region 2 DVD on 5 May 2003.
 The movie is presented in Widescreen 2.35:1 format and Dolby Digital 2.0 sound.
 The original trailer is included as an extra.